one-pace/one-pace-wiki/style-guide.md

 # 1. Grammar
 ## 1.1.
 Naming convention
-Note: With the exception of certain attacks,we generally translate everything into English, unless it is a name.
+Note: With the exception of certain attacks, we generally translate everything into English unless it is a name.
 This means that popular phrases like Nakama will be replaced with something like crewmate, friend or comrade.
 See the list below for a more detailed breakdown of what we use for more disputed translations.

 The following are our rules, outlining when we consider updating a name:
 1. We only consider an update for a name if the pronunciation/ meaning changes or if a name has never had an official spelling before.